AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/overview.md

 * Understand what headless content delivery is and its benefits.
 * Understand how to model your content for AEM's headless features.
-* Have the ability to take the first steps modeling your content for your first AEM headless project.
+* Take the first steps modeling your content for your first AEM headless project.

 ## AEM Documentation Journeys {#documentation-journeys}